telerik/kendo-ui-core/docs/controls/navigation/treeview/how-to/AngularJS/scroll-to-item.md

 ---
 title: Scroll to Item
-page_title: Scroll to Item | Kendo UI TreeView Widget
+page_title: Scroll to Item | Kendo UI TreeView
 description: "Learn how to scroll to an item of a Kendo UI TreeView widget with a given id in AngularJS."
 slug: howto_scrolltoitem_angularjs_treeview
 ---